Syyren/Addressing_SOLID_Principles/README.md

 The addition of new weapons and armors are as simple as making new classes that extend the interfaces now.
 This opens up a ton of potential for expandability and it means the source code really doesn't have to be modified at all.
-Having these interfaces also means that the code is much more robust and less error-prone.
+Having these interfaces also means that the code is much more robust and less error prone.

 ## Liskov's Substitution Principle (LSP)

 ### Defining the SOLID Principle

-Liskov's Substitution Principle states, in plain english, that a child class should never have an inherited method from its parent that it cannot implement.
-The reasoning for this is pretty simple, invalid data and extraneous or altered return types on inherited methods are dirty code.
+Liskov's Substitution Principle states, in plain English, that a child class should never have an inherited method from its parent that it cannot implement.
+The reasoning for this is simple, invalid data and extraneous or altered return types on inherited methods are dirty code.

 ### The Entity

-The entities for this principle are a fast food restaurant and sit down restaurant class that both inherit methods from a parent restauraunt wait time class.
+The entities for this principle are a fast-food restaurant and sit down restaurant class that both inherit methods from a parent restaurant wait time class.

 ### Violations